Trials and Tribble-ations: Plot

 Fearing that Darvin used the Orb of Time to alter the past to prevent his capture, the crew dress in period uniforms and investigate the Enterprise and K7.
 The ship and station are infested with tribbles, small furry creatures that reproduce rapidly.
-They attempt to interact with history as little as possible while investigating Darvin, but Dr. Bashir, Chief O'Brien, Worf and Odo get involved in a bar brawl between the Enterprise crew and a number of Klingons on shore leave.
+They attempt to interact with history as little as possible while searching for Darvin, but Dr. Bashir, Chief O'Brien, Worf and Odo get involved in a bar brawl between the Enterprise crew and a number of Klingons on shore leave.
 During the brawl, Worf and Odo spot Darvin and bring him back to the Defiant.
 There, Darvin gloats that he has planted a bomb in a tribble to kill Kirk.

 Captain Sisko and Lieutenant Commander Dax infiltrate the Enterprise bridge to scan for the bomb, and confirm it is not on the Enterprise.
-The rapid breeding of the tribbles makes searching for the bomb on K7 impractical, so they opt to shadow Kirk.
+The rapid breeding of the tribbles makes searching for the bomb on K7 impractical, so they shadow Kirk.
 They overhear him discussing the tribble infestation, and deduce that the bomb is in the grain storage compartments.
-They enter the compartments and begin scanning the tribbles, many of which are dead from eating the poisoned grain.
+They enter the compartments and scan the tribbles, many of which are dead from eating the poisoned grain.
 Captain Kirk opens the compartment and is covered in falling tribbles.
-Dax and Sisko find the bomb among the tribbles still in the compartment and the Defiant transports it into space, where it explodes.
-The crew of the Defiant use the Bajoran Orb to travel back to their time.
+Dax and Sisko find the bomb among the tribbles still in the compartment and the Defiant transports it into space, where it harmlessly explodes.
+The crew of the Defiant use the Bajoran Orb to return to their time, but not before Sisko takes an opportunity to meet Kirk in person.

-Later, agents from the Department of Temporal Investigations arrive at Deep Space Nine to question Sisko about the incident.
-After interviewing Sisko, the agents leave, expressing optimism that the crew's actions have not seriously altered history.
-Once they are gone, Odo summons Sisko to DS9's Promenade, which is now covered in tribbles.
+The DTI agents, expressing optimism that the crew's actions have not seriously altered history, let Sisko off with just a warning.
+Once they are gone, Odo summons Sisko to DS9s Promenade, which is now covered in tribbles, much to the annoyance of Quark.